New Survey: Leveraging real-time data delivers higher revenue growth and increased developer productivity. Learn more.

 Why Cassandra and Temporal work so well together

-Cassandra provides unparalleled performance and reliability and is a highly scalable, fault-tolerant database.
-When you combine Temporal with Astra DB, you get all the benefits of Cassandra with the ease of use that comes with a multi-cloud, serverless database-as-a-service (DBaaS).
+When you combine Temporal with Astra DB, you get all the benefits of Cassandra with the simplicity of a managed cloud service (DBaaS) that offers, among many other things:

 Astra DB simplifies cloud-native Cassandra application development

 Cassandra is the open-source NoSQL database behind some of the largest applications in the world, including Netflix and Instagram.
 Astra DB is built on Cassandra to simplify cloud-native Cassandra application development.
-Using Astra DB takes care of the heavy lifting often associated with using a powerhouse database like Cassandra, reducing deployment time from weeks to minutes.
+Using Astra DB takes care of the operational burden often associated with using a powerhouse database like Cassandra, while reducing deployment time from weeks to minutes.

 Ready to dig in?

-Astra DB makes leveraging the benefits of Temporal easy.
+Astra DB makes getting the benefits of Cassandra and Temporal easy.
 In our next post in this series, we’ll show you how you can connect Temporal with Astra DB in just five easy steps:

 - Apache Cassandra